Scampia: Vele di Scampia

-Built as a result of Law 167, which was passed in 1962, the Sails of Scampia were designed by Franz Di Salvo.
+The Vele di Scampia ("Sails of Scampia") is a large urban housing project built between 1962 and 1975 in the Scampia neighbourhood.
+Built as a result of Law 167, which was passed in 1962, the Sails of Scampia were designed by Francesco Di Salvo.
 They were part of a project which also included development of the city of Naples to the east, in Ponticelli.
-They best represent Di Salvo's style of architectural design.
-Di Salvo first designed low-cost housing in 1945.
-He worked in collaboration with other architects, to design the District of Cesare Battisti Poggioreale, which represented the paradigm of a "new way of thinking" about social housing.

 After years of continuous design experiments, the task of establishing a large apartment complex in Scampia was entrusted to the Cassa del Mezzogiorno.
 The design followed the housing unit principles articulated by Le Corbusier for the design of public housing.
 He was influenced by the trestle structures proposed by Kenzō Tange.
 Di Salvo proposed a plan for the district which was based on two building types: a "tower" and "tent".
 The tent type provides the dominant impression of sails.
-The buildings were designed following the idea of Existenzminimum (subsistence dwelling): the dwellings themselves were deliberately minimal, with many shared exterior spaces where life would take place.
+The buildings were designed to provide subsistence-level dwellings: deliberately minimal, with many shared exterior spaces where life would take place.
 This was done with the specific aim of reconstructing the spirit of Naples's alleys and courtyards, crowded but congenial, in an apartment building.
 This philosophy additionally reduced construction costs; and construction was skimped as funds were stolen, and the works were not finished.